eeg-digitizar/deps-build/Readme.md

 This repository contains scripts and instructions to build the DigitizAR dependencies.

 ## Build for Android
-The libraries required to build the Android application can be downloaded from the GitHub Aciton output or crosscompiled inside a Docker Container:
+The dependencies required to build the Android application can be downloaded from the release section (you will need to unzip them before use):
+- OpenCV library with contrib modules (`OpenCV4Android.zip`)
+- Other dependencies with desired build configuration (`Libraries-*.zip`), e.g. `Libraries-Debug.zip` if you want to build a debug version of the app.

+You can also crosscompile the dependencies (except for OpenCV) inside a Docker Container:
 1. Build the docker image:
     ```sh
     docker build -t ghcr.io/eeg-digitizar/deps-builder:main - < Dockerfile
     ```
-   alternatively you can pull it from the GitHub Container Registry:
+   Alternatively, you can pull it from the GitHub Container Registry:
     ```sh
     docker pull ghcr.io/eeg-digitizar/deps-builder:main
     ```